 Figuring out how to ship a pet internationally can sometimes take a lot of time, especially during a COVID 19 pandemic.
 Rules and regulations change all the time, and it can feel like an effort to keep up.
 If your chosen airline has been affected by COVID 19, try to find out in time.
 If your destination country has changed its import requirements, maybe there’s still time to adjust your pet transport plans.
 It’s not always easy, keeping track of these changes, but it’s got to be done!

 Get in touch with international pet shippers

 So, our final piece of advice on international pet shipping?
-Consider hiring experts and having them worry about it instead.
-All you have to do is find reliable professionals who’ll take care of your pet as if it were their own.
-And if you need guidance on doing that, check out our other articles or drop us an email.
+Consider hiring pet transport experts and having them worry about it instead.
+All you have to do is find reliable pet travel professionals who’ll take care of your pet as if it were their own and knows everything about organizing a pet transport around the world.
+And if you need guidance on doing that, check out our other articles and find more about our shipping services or drop us an email.

 Updated September 17, 2021